Austrian Airlines: Route development

 Austrian was one of the few airlines to fly to post-war Iraq when it began flights to Erbil in December 2006.

-New flights to Mumbai began in November 2010 and Austrian resumed flights to Baghdad on 8 June 2011.
+New flights to Mumbai began in November 2010, and Austrian resumed flights to Baghdad on 8 June 2011.
 On 13 January 2013, Austrian Airlines suspended flights to Tehran due to a lack of demand.
-Austrian Airlines resumed flights to Chicago on 17 May 2013, and launched Newark in 2014.
-Austrian Airlines started service to Mauritius in the beginning of the 2015 winter schedule.
+Austrian Airlines resumed flights to Chicago on 17 May 2013 and launched Newark in 2014.
+Austrian Airlines started service to Mauritius at the beginning of the 2015 winter schedule.
 The expansion of the intercontinental network seems to indicate improving results for Austrian, with Lufthansa placing its confidence in the airline.
 Austrian Airlines began service to Mauritius and Miami in October 2015.
 Austrian Airlines commenced service to Los Angeles on 10 April 2017, covering a distance of over 9,877 kilometers or 6,137 miles; the flight takes about 12 hours and 30 minutes, using Boeing 777-200ER aircraft.
 Austrian Airlines announced it would commence service (four times a week) to Shiraz which began on 2 July 2017, with a stopover in Isfahan using Airbus A320 aircraft.

-Codeshare agreement
+Codeshare agreements

 Austrian Airlines codeshares with the following airlines: